JoacoPeralta99/Mavin-Challenge/README.md

 └── tsconfig.json
 ```

-- **app/api/query/**: Contains the endpoint (route.js) that processes the user query and orchestrates the LangChain agent (calls SerpAPI and uses Ollama).
+- **app/api/query/**: It handles the user's query, fetches results from SerpAPI and sends the data to the Python microservice.

 - **app/page.js**: The main page displaying the query form for the user.

 - **app/results/page.js**: The page where the final response from the agent is rendered.

+- **python_service/app.py**: Service in FastAPI that receives the query and search results, builds a prompt for Ollama and returns the final response.

 - **app/layout.js**: Global layout that wraps all pages, importing global styles and setting the base structure (HTML and body).